-- Minimum undergraduate GPA of 3.0 for program entry - New Jersey certification in education (CEAS or STANDARD certification) - Official undergraduate/graduate transcript - Two professional references - Submit a personal statement of a minimum of 2-3 pages describing your reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - Personal interview
+- New Jersey certification in education and completion of three years documented full time teaching experience with a STANDARD New Jersey Instructional Certificate.
+Letter substantiating this should be submitted on letterhead of school district. - · Verification of an earned master's degree through official transcript - Two professional references - Submit a personal statement of a minimum of 2-3 pages describing reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - Personal interview

-- ED 522 Application of Special Education Law for Students with Disabilities (3) - ED 527 Assessment Strategies for Students with Disabilities (3) - ED 530 Adaptive Technology for Students with Disabilities (3) - ED 535 Application of Brain-Based Strategies for Students with Disabilities (3) 12-hour field requirement - ED 536 Special Reading Programs for Students with Disabilities (3) - ED 539 Theory, Principles and Application of Behavior Management for Students with Disabilities (3) - ED 540 The Special Education Teacher as Collaborator (3)
+ED 522 Application of Special Education Law for Students with Disabilities 3 ED 559 Theory, Principles and Application of Behavior Management for Students with Disabilities 3 ED 530 Adaptive Tech Students With Disabil 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 12-hour field require ment ED 536 Special Reading Programs for Students with Disabilities 3 ED 540 Sp Ed Teacher As Collaborator 3 ED 613 Methods Of Research In Lrn Dis 3 ED 614 Practicum In LDT-C I 3 (minimum 45-hour s upervised field experience) ED 615 Practicum In LDT-C II 3 (minimum 45-hour s upervised field experience)

-Caldwell University will accept the transfer of three graduate credits provided the credits were completed within five years of previous graduate work.
-A description of each course must be submitted for review at time of application.
-Acceptance is pending review of the course and submission of official transcripts to the program coordinator.
+Caldwell University will accept the transfer of three graduate credits from another institution of higher learning provided the credits were completed within five years of previous graduate work.
+A description of the course as well as official transcripts must be submitted at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course, which should be B or better.
+Each transfer request will be reviewed by the Program Coordinator.